 [(j) deleted.]

-(k) When the result of the election has been ascertained by the counting of the votes the Returning Officer shall, by writing under his hand sent to the Under Secretary 2 of the Department of Public Health 3, certify that such election has been duly held, together with the names, addresses, and occupations of the candidates who have been elected, and such certificate shall be deemed to be and shall constitute the nomination of the persons named therein for appointment by the Governor as members of the board of management of the public hospital.
+(k) When the result of the election has been ascertained by the counting of the votes the Returning Officer shall, by writing under his hand sent to the CEO, certify that such election has been duly held, together with the names, addresses, and occupations of the candidates who have been elected, and such certificate shall be deemed to be and shall constitute the nomination of the persons named therein for appointment by the Governor as members of the board of management of the public hospital.

-(l) Upon receipt from a Returning Officer of a certificate under paragraph (g) or paragraph (k), the Under Secretary 2 of the Department of Public Health 3 shall transmit such certificate to the Minister for submission by him to the Governor in Council.
+(l) Upon receipt from a Returning Officer of a certificate under paragraph (g) or paragraph (k), the CEO shall transmit such certificate to the Minister for submission by him to the Governor in Council.

-[Regulation 5 amended in Gazette 23 January 1987 p.185; 21 August 1992 pp.4132-3.]
+[Regulation 5 amended in Gazette 23 Jan 1987 p.185; 21 Aug 1992 pp.4132-3; 15 Dec 2006 p.
+5624.]

 6. Procedure when nominations by council or road board